What is life in Oxford like?

 Oxford is a lovely city, especially during spring, when the peach trees throughout the city start to bloom.
 They perfectly match the colored houses and shops in the city center.

 “I didn’t find many negative things about living in Oxford.
-But there are a few things.
+But there are a few.

 On Sundays practically everything closes at 5 pm.
 Museums, galleries, malls, public parks, grocery stores, and even some coffee shops.